Zelechos/pull-request-desk/README.md

-# Pull Request Desk
+# Pull Request Lab

 ---
-A Desktop project to integrate and review pull request of system version platform like Github, Gitlab, BitBucket
+Is a Saas to Pull Request Control & Analize metrics about performance of devs